BurntCaramel/lokum/README.md

 ## Instructions for creating a website board in Trello

 Lokum uses the icing format of hashtagging text.
-Any trailing **#hashtags** are added as booleans, and any trailing **#hashtag: to other text** become key-value pairs.
+Any trailing **#hashtags** are added as booleans, and any trailing **#hashtag: any text you like** become key-value pairs.

 ### Create a board in Trello, and make it public.